Is Tashkent Worth Visiting?

 Others are geared towards peace and serenity; a place to catch your breath and relax.
 Alisher Navoi Park is definitely of this variety and boasts 65 hectares, a lake and multiple streams that run through its grounds.
 Alternatively, stop by Gafur Gulyam Park – one of the biggest parks in the Republic.

-One of my favourite spots in Tashkent was the National War Memorial (or Tomb of the Unknown Soldier), found close to Mustaqillik Maydoni – or Independence Square – in the heart of the city.
+One of the prettiest places in Tashkent was the National War Memorial (or Tomb of the Unknown Soldier), found close to Mustaqillik Maydoni – or Independence Square – in the heart of the city.

 Here, covered in dappled sunlight and the shade of towering horse chestnut trees, stands a stunning memorial that contains the name of every Uzbeki solider who lost their life in WW2.
 Close by is the Crying Mother monument, representing every mother who lost a son in the war; an eternal flame burning next to her.